 - The premium plans start at $15 a month or $144 a year and include 8 social accounts, 100 scheduled posts, and 1 user.

 TweetDeck is a social media dashboard application for managing Twitter accounts only.
-TweetDeck was once a stand-alone app acquired by Twitter in 2011 and integrated into their user interface.
+TweetDeck was once a stand-alone app acquired by Twitter in 2011 and integrated into its user interface.
 You can also include images, videos, and GIFs in your message, just like you can when you are publishing a regular tweet.
 If you need to make adjustments to a scheduled Tweet before it goes live, you can easily jump in and make the necessary changes.
 The best way to manage your scheduled Tweets is to add a ‘Scheduled’ column to your TweetDeck dashboard to give you a visual timeline of what is coming up.

 TweetDeck’s standout scheduling features: